Checklist

 Here’s how to save money at the conference.

-2. Register for conference
+2. Register

 Complete the registration form and e-mail ASGA at conferences@asgaonline.com to confirm.
 Register early and save money.
 ASGA members also save $100 per person.

-3. Reserve hotel room(s)
+3. Reserve hotel rooms

-4. Purchase airline ticket(s)
+4. Get airline tickets

 5. Arrange for ground transportation

-6. Review and print directions
+6. Review directions

 You can find directions to the conference site at our Directions page.

-7. Wear “business casual”
+7. Wear business attire

-8. Bring business cards & college paraphernalia
+8. Bring business cards & college swag

 9. Check the local weather

-10. Review and print the Conference Schedule
+10. Review the Conference Schedule

 Then you can decide on which workshops to attend and be aware of when the conference starts and ends.
+The schedule is here.

 11. Read these conference articles